 What’s the weather like in Greece in February?

 Located in the southern region of Europe, Greece has a Mediterranean climate across the mainland and its many islands.
 February is one of the coldest months of the year in Greece, but temperatures are still mild, making it a pleasant place to escape freezing UK winters.
 Days can be a little cloudy with some showers, but sunshine tends to increase as the month goes on.
-To make the most of the good weather, go to the islands where temperatures are often slightly higher than the mainland, with a few hours of brilliant sunshine and cloudy spells.
+To make the most of the good weather on your Greece holidays, go to the islands where temperatures are often slightly higher than the mainland, with a few hours of brilliant sunshine and cloudy spells.

 On the mainland, the average temperature hovers around 10°C in February, with highs of 13°C and lows of 7°C. On average there are four hours of sunshine each day and around 60mm of rain during the month, usually spread over seven showery days.
 The sea is a brisk 15°C. If you visit the islands, you’ll get slightly warmer weather with an average daily temperature of 12°C in Crete, reaching highs of 16°C in the hottest part of the day.